deepanshs/mrsimulator/docs/user_guide/method/method.rst

 coherence transfer amplitude between transitions.
 A :py:meth:`~mrsimulator.method.query.MixingQuery` object holds a list of :py:meth:`~mrsimulator.method.query.RotationalQuery` objects which act on specific isotopes present in the spin system.
-The list of isotopes upon which the :py:meth:`~mrsimulator.method.query.RotationalQuery` objects can act are determined by the channels attribute in Method.
+As before, the list of isotopes upon which the :py:meth:`~mrsimulator.method.query.RotationalQuery` objects act are determined by the ``channels`` attribute in Method.

-In this guide for designing custom Method objects, we focus first on the queries objects, i.e., SymmetryQuery and RotationalQuery, and how to use design them to select the desired transition pathways for a custom method.
+In this guide to designing custom Method objects, we focus first on the queries objects, i.e., SymmetryQuery and RotationalQuery, and how to use them to select the desired transition pathways for a custom method.
-The ability to select from a list of frequency contributions by setting the ``freq_contrib`` attribute in a SpectralEvent of ConstantDuration object to a list of :ref:`enumeration literals<freq_contrib_api>` provides another means to ensure that your custom Method objects has the right behavior.
+Then we examine how transitions frequencies in the desired transition pathways can be selected from a list of frequency contributions using the ``freq_contrib`` attribute of a SpectralEvent of ConstantDuration object.
+The ability to select
+:ref:`frequency contributions<freq_contrib_api>` can often reduce the number of events needed in the design of your custom Method object.

 Symmetry Query
 --------------

-Before giving details on how to create a SymmetryQuery object, we need to review a few key concepts about spin transition symmetry functions.
-The number of possible transition pathways for a spin system depends on the number of energy eigenstates and the number of spectral and constant duration events in a method.
+Before giving details on how to create a SymmetryQuery object, we need to review a few key concepts about spin transitions and *transition symmetry functions*

 The number of quantized energy eigenstates for :math:`N` coupled nuclei is

 .. math::